I list up the most impressive events I experienced each year as the “words of the year” every year-end, like this:

 The words of the year for 2008: England and Fukagawa.

 The words of the year for 2009: office position change, MacBook Pro and JR Seishun 18 Ticket.

 The words of the year for 2010: Taiwan, Singapore and Malaysia; iPhone; and the credit card.

 The words of the year for 2011: the car, the British culture and China.

 The words of the year for 2012: Oji, the mahjong, the flight attendant and Facebook.

-Now the words of the year for 2013 are: Ayurveda, Korea, high school alumni and Tsuyoshi Takashiro.
+The words of the year for 2013: Ayurveda, Korea, high school alumni and Tsuyoshi Takashiro.